sreevatsgit/sreevatsgit/README.md

 - Apart from sitting in front of the computer for prolonged hours, I am learning how to make and perfect sambar and rice (a south indian dish 🍛🍛) from my awesome mother (I'll send the recipie later lol)!
 - Stay hydrated 🌊🌊.
 Eat your Pottassium kiddos! 🍌🍌

 If you are wondering "How much does Sree know in programming?"
-Well....

 ### So these are the stuff that I know